kraibse/obsidian-table-sorting/README.md

 Whatever sort mode you choose, the markdown sourcecode will not be touched.
 Instead the sorting all happens visually.
 Rightly restore the original order by cycling through the modes.

-## Sorting a single column
+## Sorting by a single column
 <div align="center">
 	<img src="attachments/preview-single-column.gif" />
 	<p><strong>Left click</strong> on the column head.</p>
 </div>

-## Sorting multiple columns simultaneously
+## Sorting by multiple columns simultaneously
 <div align="center">
 	<img src="attachments/preview-multi-column.gif" />
 	<p>Press <strong>Control</strong> while left-clicking.</p>